 No one knows better than firefighters that firefighting is a dangerous profession.
-But that doesn’t mean that all injuries are "just part of the job."
+However that doesn’t mean that all injuries are "just part of the job."
 Under New York State law, injured firefighters have significant legal rights, although it was not always so.

 The firefighter's rule